l4br13/alpine/README.md

 never run alpine as root, for the security reason

-alpine will use directory '/usr/share/alpine' the rootfs will be placed on '/usr/share/alpine/rootfs'
+alpine will store data to directory '/var/lib/alpine' the rootfs will be placed on '/var/lib/alpine/rootfs'